 - Improve performance management

 Help us set the standard for comparing expenditures and revenues in public health!
 Join the PHAST Uniform COA Project as a practice partner.
 Please contact the PHAST team via email@example.com to find out how it works.

-The PHAST UCOA Project has joined the de Beaumont Foundation, the Public Health National Center for Innovation, the Public Health Accreditation Board, and the CDC in the Staffing Up initiative.
-Staffing Up has developed a national estimate of governmental public health staffing levels needed to perform the Foundational Public Health Services.
-We are now collecting representative data to develop a public health workforce calculator that will allow health departments to determine the number and type of staff to provide sufficient levels of public health services.
-Contact the PHAST team to find out if your agency can participate.
+The PHAST UCOA Project has most recently collaborated with the de Beaumont Foundation, the Public Health National Center for Innovation, the Public Health Accreditation Board (PHAB), and the CDC in the Staffing Up initiative.
+Staffing Up developed a national estimate of governmental public health staffing levels needed to perform the Foundational Public Health Services.
+We collected representative data to develop a public health workforce calculator that will allow health departments to determine the number and type of staff to provide sufficient levels of public health services.
+Although this opportunity is no longer available, we plan to collaborate with PHAB going forward.

 View interactive visualizations displaying UCOA data at phastdata.org/viz/coa-dashboard.

 Together, we can create better ways to track how public health departments improve communities.